nodejs/node/doc/api/tls.md

 Ephemeral methods may have some performance drawbacks, because key generation is expensive.

-To use Perfect Forward Secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters and specify them with the `dhparam` option to [`tls.createSecureContext()`][].
+To use perfect forward secrecy using `DHE` with the `tls` module, it is required to generate Diffie-Hellman parameters and specify them with the `dhparam` option to [`tls.createSecureContext()`][].
 The following illustrates the use of the OpenSSL command-line interface to generate such parameters: